spideruci/sense-vis/README.md

 **248d12bd63564582180c0a10a2bdc9765a589aa1**

-1. Colors made lighter allowing <pre> to overflow.
+1. Colors made lighter allowing "pre" section to overflow.

 **89056d264be36567e050e6e5793935cd76348a70**